fastnsilver/fastnsilver.github.io/_posts/2018-04-27-cf-local-and-immutable-artifacts.md

 How does it get created?

 When you execute a `cf push` the CLI tells the Cloud Controller to create an application record.
 Next it stores the application metadata (information typically drawn from a `manifest.yml` and/or CLI parameters).
-Before uploading the application files it does a resource match, and omits files that exist the resource cache.
+Before uploading the application files it does a resource match, and omits files that exist in the resource cache.
 The uploaded application files are combined with files from the resource cache to create an application package.
-This package, known as a droplet, is stored in a blobstore.
+This package, known as a droplet, is stored in the blobstore.

 <h2>Why not just cf push?</h2>

 A blobstore is provisioned for use by a single foundation.
 So, if you are an organization maintaining multiple foundations, does it make sense to create separate droplets for the same code release?
-Why couldn't you simply manage and deploy from a single repository of versioned artifacts?
+Why wouldn't you simply manage and deploy from a single repository of versioned artifacts?

 <h2>A way forward?</h2>